 In 2020, a group of computing industry heavyweights, including Microsoft and Western Digital, formed the DNA Data Storage Alliance along with biotech companies Twist Bioscience and Illumina, and academic researchers.

 The goal is to create a viable ecosystem around DNA storage, with Microsoft and others pointing out that the field is moving from academic and scientific research towards practical data storage applications for IT.
 The most attractive application, at least at first, is cold storage data that is written once, and read rarely.

 Other applications include media.
 Last year, Twist encoded – appropriately enough – an episode of the Netflix series Biohackers to DNA.
 Being able to record effectively limitless quantities of data, store them indefinitely and replicate them quickly, could suit the movie and other creative industries.

 Other potential applications include medical data storage, and legal and compliance archiving.

-This does, however, pose a few other problems, and these are as much around standards as technology.
+This poses a few other problems, however, and these are as much around standards as technology.
 “For data such as WORM – write once, read many – or WORN – write once, read never – it is important that the data is immutable,” cautions Gartner’s Monroe.
 “You need to know that what you write, say an image of a brain today, will be exactly the same in 10 years’ time.”

 If researchers can ensure that is the case, then the double helix of life could yet emerge as the best way to store our data into the distant future.